-Why not?
-That’s what my husband and I did when we retired.
-We sold our house, our cars, most of our belongings, and left town to make a trip around the world.
+That’s what my husband and I decided to do when we retired.
+We sold our house, our cars, most of our belongings, and left town on a trip around the world.

-After a lifetime of working, retirement should be the big payoff.
-An age of discovery when you have the opportunity to explore not just the world, but also your options for the next chapter in your story.
-Traveling the world opens up new possibilities for how to really savor the rest of your days.
+After a lifetime of working, retirement should be the big payoff – an age of discovery in which you have the opportunity to explore not just the world, but also your options for the next chapter in your story.
+Traveling the world opens up new possibilities for savoring the rest of your days.

 Timing is Everything